-- 1. Hold a PhD in Chemistry or a related area (or be close to completion), prior to taking up the appointment. - 2.
-Have expertise in the chemical synthesis of both polymers and small molecules. - 3.
-Have hands-on expertise in the development and implementation of novel spectroscopic setups to characterise optical materials - 4.
-Have comprehensive knowledge on computational chemistry, including the use of DFT and machine learning methods - 5.
+- 1. Hold a PhD in Inorganic Chemistry, Materials Chemistry or a related area (or be close to completion), prior to taking up the appointment. - 2.
+Have expertise in synthetic inorganic/materials chemistry and in the characterisation of extended or molecular solids.
+The synthetic techniques will be varied and will range from high temperature solid state synthesis, often carried out under inert atmospheres or in sealed, evacuated vessels, to low-temperature synthesis in seal ampoules and Schlenk-line/vacuum line synthesis (e.g. the handling and solution treatment of air sensitive materials).
+It is expected that the successful candidate will have demonstrated skill in using some or all of these synthetic methods for the synthesis of single crystal and/or powder samples, and will have some experience of structural and chemical characterisation of solids. - 3.
 Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate), e.g. as judged by publications (or papers in press) in high quality peer reviewed journals.
-Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project.

-- 6. Be viewed as a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 7.
+Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project. - 4.
+Be viewed as a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 5.
+Have an excellent general knowledge of related areas through reading of the literature, online database searching, and attendance at seminars and conferences. - 6.
 Be willing to learn new techniques and apply them in an interdisciplinary research environment.
-Be willing to participate in group journal clubs and workshops as a means to continuously improve technical and theoretical knowledge. - 8.
-Communicate well in English in writing and in oral and visual presentations. - 9.
+Be willing to participate in group journal clubs and workshops as a means to continuously improve technical and theoretical knowledge. - 7.
+Communicate well in English in writing and in oral and visual presentations. - 8.
+Be able to keep detailed laboratory records and report on progress at regular intervals. - 9.
 Show an ability to work supportively in a laboratory environment, and to supervise and educate junior coworkers and take part in joint projects through co-operation and the exchange of information, skills and reagents. - 10.
 Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities.